SAMIDU-Dev/Rat-Error/README.md

-# RAT-ERROR    Developed By Samiudu
+# RAT-ERROR    Developed By Samidu

 ### AVAILABLE ON :